Young and Lively

 Young and Lively is the sixteenth studio album by American singer Vic Damone, released by Columbia Records in November 1962, two years after Vic Damone had left the label and joined Capitol.
+The album was available both in stereo and mono sound.
 It was produced by John Williams.

+The albums contains mix of originals and covers of songs from the 1910s, 1920s, & 1930s "It Had to Be You", "Last Night When We Were Young", The Very Thought of You", "I Got It Bad (and That Ain't Good)".

 The album was released on compact disc by Collectables Records in January 1996 as tracks 13 through 24 on a pairing of two albums on one CD with tracks 13 through 23 consisting of Damone's debut Columbia album from November 1956, That Towering Feeling!.

 Reception

-Billboard called the album "a first-rate LP outing" and stated that "It's a dreamy ballad set that showcases the artist's meaningful singing syle against classy backgrounds of strings and piano fills.
+Billboard called the album "a first-rate LP outing" and stated that "It's a dreamy ballad set that showcases the artist's meaningful singing style against classy backgrounds of strings and piano fills."

-Cash Box claimed stated that "the handling of melody have become the chanter's trademarks and elevated him to the upper rank of class performers".
+Cash Box claimed that "the handling of melody have become the chanter's trademarks and elevated him to the upper rank of class performers."